COVID-19 updates: Free vaccine clinics

 Immunization Clinic

 Low-cost shots for infants, children and adults who are uninsured or whose insurance does not cover shots.
+There is a $15 administration fee for each vaccine, however, no child is turned away if families are unable to pay these fees.

 - Bring photo ID, insurance card and immunization records with you to the clinic.